singlestore-labs/singlestore-fivetran-source-connector/README.md

 gradle build
 ```

-## Steps for using Connector tester
+## Steps for using Source Connector tester

 1. Start SingleStore cluster
    You must insert a valid SingleStore license as SINGLESTORE_LICENSE and a password as